kimutai-codes/blog/posts/worldly-christian-music.md

 ---
 Bruuuh! there is a lot to music.It is a slippery slope if you are not watchful of the music you consume.Let this be a precursor of our future discussions on it

-CCM is the music that has recently found its way into church.It sounds like worldly music.It is   mostly christianized  secular music - secular music with a little christian vocabulary.It is "danceable" and entertaining(even playable in clubs).It sounds great to the flesh.The music that I used to listen to a few weeks ago.
+CCM is the music that has recently found its way into church.It sounds like worldly music(dancehall, hiphop and rock music).It mostly is christianized  secular music - secular music with a little christian vocabulary or secular beats with christian lyrics.It is "danceable" and entertaining(even playable in clubs).It sounds great to the flesh.The music that I used to listen to a few weeks ago.

 This type of music sounds really good.Accomodative, soft, aah what could a baby christian and x rapper want?Those minutes on the picture above are mostly CCM between April and Nov 2021 alone😲